DavidBoja/keypoint-algorithms-benchmark/README.md

 ## Detector-descriptor benchmark

-This is a benchmark for evaluation of state-of-the-art detector and descriptor algorithms.
-The details about the benchmark will soon be published as a paper.
+This is a benchmark for evaluation of state-of-the-art detector and descriptor algorithms, a source code for the arXiv paper published on [ISPA](https://www.isispa.org/) conference: https://arxiv.org/abs/2007.10000 [[1]].

 ### HPSequences dataset